aws-deadline/deadline-cloud-for-houdini/docs/FAQ.md

 2. In the "Create Parameters" section, select "Render Properties" and filter for "vm_abort_missing_texture"
 3. Right click "Abort on missing texture (vm_abort_missing_texture)" and click "Install Parameter"
 4. Click "Accept"
-5. Left click the Mantra node and navigate to "Rendering" > "Render"
+5. Left click the Mantra node and navigate to "Rendering" > "Render" in the parameter editor
 6. Select the "Abort on missing texture" checkbox